withrobot/oCam/ReleaseNote/README.md

 #Release Note

 ##Ver.
 1602(February 2016)
-oCam is updated to support more resolutions and frame rates.
-Currently supported resolutions and frame rates are;
+oCam is updated to support more resolutions and frame rates Currently supported resolutions and frame rates are;

 ###USB 3.0